aviemet/bp-allocation/README.md

 ## Project Goals

+- [ ] Add formatting for large images

+- [ ] Mobile formatting for voting screens (breaking changes from SemanticUI)

+- [ ] Topups member view no loading

+- [ ] Total amount given on feedback page

 - [x] Some indication to us that the email or text messages have indeed been sent

 - [ ] If someone has entered their vote, automatically opt them out of receiving the email and text reminder for that round